CaioCeretta/Cod3r-b/mentoria/specialist/Next.Js/urna-eletronica/apps/backend/comments.md

         .
 NestJS relies on runtime values to perform dependency injection, so when we import only the type of a Repository and use it on the injection, TS knows the type, but at runtime, NestJS does not see the class itself, so it cannot instantiate it and inject it into the controller, causing the "Cannot resolve dependencies of Controller"

+      □ However, when we don't need the class in real runtime, and we are not using it in the dependency injection, is safe to import it as type — e.g. in class implementation